Bordetella pertussis and Bordetella parapertussis

 Frozen: If specimen previously frozen, it must be transported on frozen gel packs in insulated shipper.

-Isolates: At ambient temperature as soon as possible after isolation of suspect colonies.
+Bacterial Isolate: transport isolate at refrigerated temperature 2-8°C as soon as possible after isolation of suspect colonies.

 Specimens must be packaged & transported in accordance with current federal shipping regulations.